-You can live in a tent, it just depends on how many comforts you are willing to go without.
-A bathroom for one, a real bathroom, I mean.
-You can have a bucket with a seat for a toilet, and a solar shower too.
+You can live in a tent, depending on how many comforts you can go without.
+A bathroom, for one, a real bathroom, I mean.
+You can have a bucket with a seat for a toilet and a solar shower too.

 Traditional running water is not something you will have in a tent.
-You can, however, have a camping kitchen that has a tank of several gallons of water and a pump system.
+However, you can have a camping kitchen with a tank of several gallons of water and a pump system.
 The bad water drains into a bucket that has to be dumped.

 They do make heaters specifically for tents, so this is greatly helpful.
 However, be sure to follow the safety guidelines with tent heaters.

 Safety is a significant consideration with living in a tent.
 Unfortunately, you don’t have any solid walls or locks to keep animals or intruders out.

 Many people live in travel vans which are smaller than several large tents.
 But with a van, you are more protected with solid walls and doors that lock.